 So I took her advice and recruited my husband to pull out some overgrown and unattractive bushes (no mean feat), and he dug up the hard-as-nails soil for me so we could add some of those good things that you add to soil to make it garden-ready with garden fencing .

 After we were ready to roll, Lisa came back over with a carload of starter plants, and she helped me lay them out in the space according to size and color and time of bloom.
-And did I mention… she also met me at the building supply and showed me how to install a drip line, which I did over the course of many spring days in March and April.
+And did I mention… she also met me at the building supply and showed me how to find good quality wood fence pickets wholesale, which I did over the course of many spring days in March and April.
 She went above and beyond and then above again.
 What a woman!
 She stuck it out with me until I got it done.

 All this to say, I have had a lovely garden all summer (click here for more info about the service that I prefer to help me in gardening).
 Am I finished?
 No. As you can see from the picture, there is still plenty of work to do.
 I’ll be planting bulbs soon, and adding things next spring.
 But I am back in business.